hannahmbanana/AsyncDisplayKit/resources.md

 ###Slack

-Join 200+ AsyncDisplayKit developers and the ASDK dev team on Slack for real-time debugging, the latest updates, and asynchronous banter. <a href="http://asdk-slack-auto-invite.herokuapp.com">Sign up</a> or email AsyncDisplayKit(at)gmail.com for an invite.
+Join 200+ AsyncDisplayKit developers and the ASDK team on Slack for real-time debugging, the latest updates, and asynchronous banter.

+<a href="http://asdk-slack-auto-invite.herokuapp.com">Sign up</a> or email AsyncDisplayKit(at)gmail.com for an invite.

 ###Example Projects
-Browse the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples">screenshots and gifs of our example projects</a>.
-If you are new to AsyncDisplayKit, start with the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram</a> example app.
+Browse through our many <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples">example projects</a>.

+If you are new to AsyncDisplayKit, we reccomend that you start with the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram</a> example app.

 This social app example directly compares a photo feed implemented with UIKit to an identical feed implmented with AsyncDisplayKit.
-The app featuers an infinitely scrolling home feed that demonstrates ASDK's smoother scrolling performance.
+The app features an infinitely scrolling home feed that demonstrates ASDK's smoother scrolling performance.
 It also has a significantly sized code base to demonstrate how much less code it takes to design apps using AsyncDisplayKit.

 ###Videos
 <ul>